Welcome to Santa Barbara Home Designer

 Spanish Plaster Grilles and Decorative Ceilings:

-I like to think of them as three-dimensional art forms that can be incorporated in to your custom Spanish style home.
+Beautiful three-dimensional art forms that can be incorporated in to your custom Spanish-style home.

-Here, I work along side an Artisan as we touch up a grille and a ceiling panel in prep for installation.
+Here I work along side an Artisan as we touch up a custom grille and ceiling panel in preparation for installation.

-It was easier to apply this layer of detail on the ground vs. once installed on the ceilings.
+We found that it was easier to apply this layer of detail on the ground vs. standing on scaffolds while they were being installed on the ceilings.

-Here, another Artisan puts finishing touches on the San Felipe pattern of one of the ceiling panels before it was installed.
+Here, another Artisan puts finishing touches on the San Felipe pattern of one of the ceiling panels.
+All the panels were completed on the ground before installed.

 It is always a goal to design comfort and enjoyment into the environments we are creating.